rjspencer/docs/theming.md

 		<h1><a href="{ActivityUrl}">{ActivityTitle}</a></h1>
 	{/if:ActivityIsBlog||ActivityIsAudio||ActivityIsVideo||ActivityIsAudio}

+### if:AccountLikedContent
+Determines if an admin for the account has liked the content

+## Options
+contenttype
+:	the slug of the content type

+contentid
+:	the ID of the content

 ### if:ActivityIs[%type]
 Use this if statement to compare if a certain activity list item is of a certain type.
 The types `Blog`, `Status`, and `StoreItem` will also catch their respective `Repost` items, so use `if:ActivityIsRepost` to differentiate between reposts and non-reposts.